-Covid 19 coronavirus: BNZ shuts Auckland branches for level 3
+Covid 19 coronavirus: BNZ, Kiwibank shut Auckland branches for level 3

 - Covid 19 coronavirus: Some banks increasing branch opening hours under alert level 3 - NZ Heral...

+Kiwibank also announced on social media updated guidance meant it needed to close its Auckland branches.

+"We'll be continually looking to open branches as quickly as possible where it is advised that this is supportive of the overall approach to tackle Covid-19," the statement said.

-The branches previously open for limited hours were Albany, Botany, Link Drive, Manukau, New Lynn, Newmarket, Ponsonby, Pukekohe and Warkworth.
+The BNZ branches previously open for limited hours were Albany, Botany, Link Drive, Manukau, New Lynn, Newmarket, Ponsonby, Pukekohe and Warkworth.

-Services would continue to be available via internet banking and smart ATMs, and assistance was available by phone.
+Services for both banks would continue to be available via internet banking and smart ATMs, and assistance was available by phone.